-The Canada Animal Feed market will grow at a CAGR of 3.85% from USD 13.251 billion in 2025 to USD 16.008 billion in 2030.
+The Canada Animal Feed market is forecast to grow at a CAGR of 3.7%, reaching USD 19.2 billion in 2031 from USD 14.2 billion in 2026.

 The Canadian animal feed market is a vital sector supporting livestock, aquaculture, and pet industries, with Compound Feed Canada driving efficient livestock production.
 Medicated feed ensures animal health through targeted additives, while organic and non-GMO animal feed cater to growing consumer demand for sustainable, clean-label products.
 Custom feed formulations in Canada address specific nutritional needs, enhancing productivity in poultry, swine, and dairy.
 Aquafeed supports the expanding aquaculture sector, and pet food thrives with premium, health-focused offerings.
 In March 2025, Alltech launched a probiotic-enhanced aquafeed line, improving fish gut health and sustainability.
 The market emphasizes innovation, quality, and environmental responsibility.